antmicro/jetson-nano-baseboard/README.rst

 BSP
 ---

-The baseboard's IO interfaces are supported in the `Linux for Tegra (L4T) BSPs <https://developer.nvidia.com/embedded/linux-tegra>`_ provided by NVIDIA for Jetson Xavier NX / Nano.
-The BSP should work with the Jetson Nano / Xavier NX Baseboard out of the box, however, to support various camera and other accessories to work with the baseboard you may need to make modifications.
-Antmicro's services involve BSP development so you can hire us to do this for you.
+The baseboard's IO interfaces are supported in the standard `Linux for Tegra (L4T) BSPs <https://developer.nvidia.com/embedded/linux-tegra>`_ provided by NVIDIA for Jetson Xavier NX / Nano.
+The BSP should work with the open source Jetson Nano / Xavier NX Baseboard out of the box.
+However, to use the baseboard with various cameras and other accessories you may need to make modifications.
+If you plan to use the board with Allied Vision `Alvium <https://www.alliedvision.com/en/products/embedded-vision-solutions/alvium-camera-modules-for-embedded-and-machine-vision-applications.html>`_ image sensors, there is a ``linux-patches`` directory, which contains patch files that add support for the Allied Vision cameras for this baseboard with the Nano NX module.
+The patches are named with the L4T release and can be applied to corresponding branches of the Linux `repository <https://github.com/alliedvision/linux_nvidia_jetson>`_ released by Allied Vision.
+Antmicro's services involve BSP development so you can hire us to the necessary modifications for you.

 You can use the USB OTG interface connector to upload a BSP image to a SoM inserted into the baseboard.